dat-ecosystem/dat/cli-docs.md

 These are meant to affect a specific dataset inside a repository.

+Currently you **must** specify the dataset when doing any dataset commands.

 - `dataset`/`d` - specify the dataset to use.

 ### dat import